Raid on Manila: Dinner on Sybille

 For an hour the officers drank, Malcolm and Cooke learning detailed information about the state of the defences and squadron in the Philippines, until a second boat pulled alongside Fox containing more officers keen to greet the French arrivals.
-This vessel was the personal barge of the Spanish commander at Cavite, Rear-Admiral Don Ignacio María de Álava, who was not aboard, but who sent a message via an aide in a third boat.
+This vessel was the personal barge of the Spanish commander at Cavite, Squadron Commander Ignacio María de Álava, who was not aboard, but who sent a message via an aide in a third boat.
 Each time, the officers were escorted below to join the festivities whereupon their crews were seized at gunpoint and taken below decks as prisoners of war.
 In Malcolm's cabin, the captured officers were informed of their situation, promised release before the British frigates sailed, and offered more wine.
 The crew of Fox meanwhile forced the captured Spanish sailors to strip and donned their clothing.
 Climbing into the Spanish boats this party rowed for the mouth of the nearby Pasig River, where they had learned that three heavy gunboats were moored.
 Taking the crews by surprise, the British boarding parties drove off the Spanish without a fight and brought all three boats alongside Fox.
 These vessels normally carried crews of thirty and were well-armed, one with a 32-pounder long gun and two with 24-pounder long guns, each supplemented by four swivel guns.

 The harbour captain reached Fox shortly afterwards, furious at the seizure of the gunboats and demanding they be returned.
 Malcolm received him with a tirade of near incomprehensible French and brought him to join the other captured officers in his cabin, while the boat's crew were imprisoned below decks.
 Shortly afterwards, at 16:00, Cooke and Malcolm hosted a large dinner for their officer captives and sent food and grog to the crew, the total number of Spanish sailors on Fox now numbering approximately 200.
 Once the meal was finished, Cooke allowed all of the captives to return to their boats and row for shore without the conditions of parole, although he retained the captured gunboats.